Free S&H For Orders Over $30

 Curcumin’s Role in Oxidative Stress & Brain Health

 Oxidative stress refers to an imbalance between antioxidants and free radicals in the body.
-Because the brain is highly sensitive to oxidative stress, it is an important area of focus in research related to neuroinflammation.
+Because the brain uses a large amount of oxygen and energy, it can be particularly sensitive to oxidative stress.

-Curcumin has been studied for its potential support of antioxidant enzymes, which may help maintain cellular balance in the brain.
-This may be relevant for individuals interested in overall cognitive wellness and long-term brain function.
+Curcumin has been studied for its potential ability to support antioxidant defenses that help maintain cellular balance in the brain.

 Standardized Curcumin Extracts in Neuroinflammation Research

-Most turmeric-related neuroinflammation studies use standardized curcumin extract rather than whole turmeric root.
-This is because:
+Most neuroinflammation studies use standardized curcumin extracts rather than culinary turmeric powder because:

 → How BioPerine Improves Curcumin Absorption